 American Story 1 – K to 7th Grade (Full Color Program!)

 Our New American Story 1 program offers your students an amazing experience.
 Learn about the discovery of our nation, colonial life and trades, the Revolution, our new nation, and western expansion.
 Students will get an amazing full color, 3-part, journal that is packed full of engaging interactive journaling pages of all kinds (over 500 pages!).
 Our spine reading resources are uniquely created to engage and fascinate your students.
 Build over 20 projects, enjoy relevant hands-on activities and cuddle around a good book this year in our new Early American History program!

-American Story 2 – 1st – 8th Grade (Not Released Yet)
+American Story 2 – 1st – 8th Grade (Full Color Program!)

 Adventures in the Sea and Sky – 3rd to 9th Grade (Full Color Program!)

 Take a tour through history on the decks of ships, on the wings of flight and even in the depths of space!
 Study history from the perspective of transportation and the innovations that drove history forward.
 Students will love our full color “Make-Your-Own” Captains Log where they will engage with all of what they are learning.
 Books that bring their adventures to life fill this program.
 Our Sea & Sky program is a great foundational history program for elementary or even middle and high school grades.

 Quest for the Ancient World 4/8 – 4th to 8th